connervieira/Predator/CONTRIBUTING.md

 # Contributing

-This document describes the guidelines contrbutors should follow when making changes to Predator.
+This document describes the guidelines contributors should follow when making changes to Predator.

 ## General Guidelines